Memory and Resource Management with Resource Groups

 Set gp_workfile_limit_files_per_query to limit the maximum number of temporary spill files (workfiles) allowed per query.
 Spill files are created when a query requires more memory than it is allocated.
 When the limit is exceeded the query is terminated.
 The default is zero, which allows an unlimited number of spill files and may fill up the file system.

 - Do not configure the operating system to use huge pages.
+See the Recommended OS Parameters Settings in the Greenplum Installation Guide.

 - When you configure resource group memory, consider memory requirements for mirror segments that become primary segments during a failure to ensure that database operations can continue when primary segments or segment hosts fail.